 The following suggestions can help you manage peripheral neuropathy:

 - Take care of your feet, especially if you have diabetes.
 Check your feet daily for signs of blisters, cuts or calluses.
 Tight shoes and socks can worsen pain and tingling and may lead to sores that won't heal.
 Wear soft, loose cotton socks and padded shoes.
 You can use a semicircular hoop, which is available in medical supply stores, to keep bedcovers off hot or sensitive feet.

-- Exercise.
+Exercise.
 Ask your doctor about an exercise routine that's right for you.
-Regular exercise may reduce neuropathy pain and can help control blood sugar levels.
+Regular exercise, such as walking three times a week, may reduce neuropathy pain, improve your muscle strength and help control blood sugar levels.

 - Quit smoking.
-Cigarette smoking can affect circulation, increasing the risk of foot problems and possibly amputation.
+Cigarette smoking can affect circulation, increasing the risk of foot problems and other neuropathy complications.